Mental Training

 Bike races are endurance sports with high cognitive demands.
 Riders must constantly monitor pace, wind, gradient, team tactics, and opponents – often for hours at maximum physical exhaustion.
 In this phase, decision quality drops, self-doubt increases, and pain tolerance becomes the central variable.

 Professional teams therefore invest in sports psychologists, mental preparation before Grand Tours, and structured routines on race day.
-For amateurs, the same principle applies: those who prepare not only their legs but also their mind before a Gran Fondo or the season highlight ride more controlled and experience fewer performance drops due to Competition tension.
+For amateurs, the same principle applies: those who prepare not only their legs but also their mind before a Gran Fondo or the season highlight ride more controlled and experience fewer performance drops due to nervousness.

 Important: Physical fitness sets the upper limit of performance – mental strength determines how close you get to that limit under race conditions.
 Both belong together, like training fundamentals and mental preparation.